-- Camera body – A good solid camera capable of withstanding the extreme environment you’ll be visiting.
-Dust and weather sealed is a must.
+- Camera Body: A good solid camera capable of withstanding the extreme environment you’ll visit.
+A dust- and weather-sealed body is a must.

-- Lens – Usually for landscape photography, you’d bring a wide angle lens.
-This is a good choice for dormant volcanos.
-For active volcanoes, mid and long focal length lenses are better.
-Think 24-105 mm or 70-200 mm.
-Choose your lens before you arrive.
-Don’t change it, to avoid dust getting onto your sensor.
+- Lens: For landscape photography, you’d usually bring a wide-angle lens.
+This is a good choice for dormant volcanoes.
+For active volcanoes, mid- and long-focal-length lenses are better.
+Think 24-105mm or 70-200mm.
+Choose your lens and mount it before you arrive.
+Don’t change it on-site to avoid dust getting onto your sensor.

-- Tripod – This is vital for any landscape photography.
-This is where bracketing your image will lead to better results.
+- Tripod: This is vital for any landscape photography.
+This allows you to bracket your image, leading to better results.
 You’ll also need it for any evening and night lava photography you choose to do.
 Ensure the tripod is sturdy and capable of withstanding heat.

-- Filter – A UV filter will protect the front of your lens.
+- Filter: A UV filter will protect the front of your lens.
 Ash from previous volcanic eruptions can get into the lens.
-A UV filter will offer protection from various detritus found in volcanic areas.
+A UV filter will offer protection from various debris found in volcanic areas.

-- Cleaning equipment – Even with all the protection, your camera is still likely to pick up some dust.
-Clean your camera after use using camera blowers, and cloths.
+- Cleaning Equipment: Even with all the protection, your camera will still likely pick up some dust.
+Clean your camera after your shoot with a camera blower and microfiber cloth.

-If you live near one of these locations you can go local.
-If you’re looking for a country with many volcanoes then Indonesia is a good place to visit.
+If you live near one of these locations, you can go local.
+If you’re looking for a country with many volcanoes, Indonesia is a good place to visit.

 Check Your Volcano’s Eruption History Before Visiting

 Is the volcano you’re planning to visit currently erupting?
 When was its last eruption?
-Does it have a history of small eruptions, and then a colossal one?
+Does it have a history of small eruptions before a colossal one?

 You’ll want to photograph an actual eruption.
-Keep an eye on what’s currently erupting, or showing signs of unrest, by following this website.
+There are volcano activity websites you can check to watch what’s currently erupting or showing signs of unrest.

 Volcano eruptions are divided into a scale known as the volcanic explosivity index or VEI.
 This scale is divided into eight sections.
 Those volcanoes like the ones in Hawaii erupt continuously, with lots of lava.

-The lava is, of course, dangerous, but these volcanoes are not as dangerous as the stratovolcanoes capable of much larger eruptions.
+The lava is, of course, dangerous.
+But these volcanoes are less dangerous than the stratovolcanoes, capable of much larger eruptions.

-Depending on the danger level of the volcano, local authorities may put an exclusion zone around the volcano.
+Depending on the volcano’s danger level, local authorities may put an exclusion zone around the volcano.
 It’s worth knowing and respecting this.

 Ask the Locals for Even More Information

 Local knowledge is vital when it comes to photographing volcanoes.
-You’ll need to find out as much information about the volcano as you can.
+You’ll need to find as much information about the volcano as possible.
 You should also think about hiring a guide to take you up.

 You’ll want to find out if the volcano produces dangerous pyroclastic flows.
 If so, ask in which direction they typically travel.

-Once you arrive at the site of an erupting volcano you should always spend time watching the eruption from a safe distance.
-That’s because you need to see the intensity of the eruption, and the direction that lava is traveling in.
+Once you arrive at the site of an erupting volcano, you should always spend time watching the eruption from a safe distance.
+That’s because you need to see the eruption’s intensity and the lava’s direction.